microsoft/WinObjC-Samples/Scenarios/Cortana/README.md

 	#endif
 ```

-`application:willFinishLaunchingWithOptions` can also be updated to respond to voice commands also.
+`application:willFinishLaunchingWithOptions` can also be updated to respond to voice commands as well:

 ```Objective-C
 	- (BOOL)application:(UIApplication *)application willFinishLaunchingWithOptions:(NSDictionary *)launchOptions {